Wimbledon hit with electronic line call controversy as Anastasia Pavlyuchenkova says game was ‘stolen’ from her

 After a short delay, he said that the electronic system “was unfortunately unable to track the last point,” which was subsequently replayed.

 The automated system did not pick up on balls landing out on three occasions in the game, with Helwerth calling the other two.
-The All England Lawn Tennis & Croquet Club (AELTC) said that Helwerth did not know the system had not been running.
+The AELTC stated that Helwerth did not know the system had not been running.

 After the match had finished – with Pavlyuchenkova eventually winning 7-6(3), 6-4 to reach the quarterfinals – a spokesperson for the AELTC said that the system had been deactivated in error by “those operating the system” and that a full investigation had taken place.